Melania Trump Jabbed With Disturbing Headlines Just As Her Popularity Rating Soars [Opinion]

 — BarbaraK Ps 34:2-9 (@bakrawiec) March 10, 2017

-Elite Daily suggests that Stern goes on “being a sexist creep” while interviewing Trump, followed by Melania talking to him via the phone.
-Howard Stern has had some prominent people on his show in the past, and they were guests despite Stern’s reputation as being a bit crude at times.
-According to Ranker, the late John F. Kennedy Jr. was a guest, as was Arnold Schwarzenegger, who ranked higher on the list for Stern’s best ever guests from Ranker than Donald Trump did when it comes to fan favorites.
-Paul McCartney, Robert Duvall, and Geraldo Rivera are just a few of the almost 100 names on that list.
+The Elite Daily suggests, Stern goes on “being a sexist creep” while interviewing Trump, followed by Melania talking to him via the phone.
+Howard Stern has had some prominent people on his show in the past and they were guests despite Stern’s reputation as being a bit crude at times.
+According to Ranker, the late John F. Kennedy Jr was a guest, as was Arnold Schwarzenegger, who ranked higher on the list for Stern’s best ever guests from Ranker than Donald Trump did when it comes to fan favorites.
+Paul McCartney, Robert Duvall and Geraldo Rivera are just a few of the almost 100 names on that list.

 Trump’s interview in 1999 was long before he had serious sights on the White House and the 90s was a popular era for Stern’s show.
 Melania was just at home minding her own business when she got the phone call that is now in the headlines today being described as Melania spilling the beans on her sex life.
-This comes on the heels of the news and social media sites reporting that “It’s Official, First Lady Melania Trump is More Popular Than Her Husband,” which is the headline coming from Refinery29 today.
+This comes on the heels of the news and social media sites reporting that “It’s Official, First Lady Melania Trump is More Popular Than Her Husband,” which is the headline coming from Refinery 29 today.

 Approval rating soars for First Lady Melania Trump: Poll https://t.co/xjG1rO2cJG pic.twitter.com/V21xjL7MfL